cilium/cilium/Documentation/concepts.rst

 | containerd (Docker) | Container labels (via Docker API)                 |
 +---------------------+---------------------------------------------------+

-Metadata is attached to *endpoints* in the form of Labels_.
+Metadata is attached to endpoints in the form of `labels`.

-The following example launches a container with the label ``app=benchmark`` which is then associated with the *endpoint*.
+The following example launches a container with the label ``app=benchmark`` which is then associated with the endpoint.
 The label is prefixed with ``container:`` to indicate that the label was derived from the container runtime.